 I have been met with too many disappointments to have any expectations coming into a drama.
 Eight episodes down the line and I have to say, Moonshine and Valentine has overturned all my existing biases.
 It is not just good, it is great!
 I only had a vague insight of Huang Jingyu before this, and I’m beginning to understand why he’s popular.
 He is easily the scene stealer as he brings an enigmatic charisma that is essential for a supernatural character like his.

 By episode 1, I was fully invested in the story of the fox tribe and how they have managed to live alongside humans for years.
 Victoria Song playing your typical heroine that’s too painstakingly nice seems less interesting in comparison.
 It’s a character that usually gets on my nerves, but I actually like her too, which I think is a testament to a well-executed production that is a rarity nowadays.

 Watching the first two episodes gives you two different dramas.
-The first is a serious historical drama, that’s bold and dramatic in its storytelling, save for the scenes with Tang Yan that remind you that this is science fiction and probably shouldn’t be taken that seriously.
+The first is a serious historical drama, that’s bold and dramatic in its storytelling.
+Then there are scenes with Tang Yan that remind you that this is science fiction and probably shouldn’t be taken that seriously.
 I’m not sure who to talk about first.
 Oho Ou is captivating as the lead, but it’s Qiao Zhenyu’s crazed portrayal of Qin Shi Huang that really caught my attention.
 If you’ve seen The King’s Woman, this is the same King, the non-romanticized version.
 Leading lady Karina Hai Ling impresses as the damsel in distress that is strong and unyielding.
 Can you believe she’s the palace maid in Go Princess Go?